youhanaR/GroupSoftDevProject/README.md

 [Kanban Screenshots - Sprint 2](process-documents/kanban-screenshots/sprint-2-kanban-screenshots/)

 Within process documents we have also included the meeting notes and minutes, as well as the sprint reflection document.
 These will be found in the repository below.
+The meeting notes for sprint 2 start from 'Meeting Note 7'.

 [Process Documents](process-documents/)